khanhtranngoccva/Brunch-Windows-Installer/README.md

 # Brunch-Windows-Installer
 Installs the Brunch framework to run Chrome OS on a Windows device, without having to manually install WSL or a bootloader.

 Please note that this installer can only run on Windows 10 and up with UEFI boot mode and supporting WSL.
+Secure Boot must be disabled to run the software.
+(Sure there are ways to install GRUB without having to turn this off, but all of this can't be run on NTFS, which means that partitioning is a must in all these cases.)
+(Learn more about the problem here https://github.com/pbatard/uefi-ntfs)

 This installer will not affect any partitions or data.

+Due to the nature of the installer, please disable Windows Defender before executing.

 This installer does the following:
 1. Examines system compatibility with Brunch.